JRC1995/Wide-Residual-Network/README.md

 # Wide-Residual-Network-Tensorflow

-This is an implementation of Wide Residual Network using [Tensorflow](https://www.tensorflow.org/) library.
+This is an implementation of Wide Residual Network using [Tensorflow](https://www.tensorflow.org/) library for object recognition.
 The model was trained and tested on [cifar10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 The model was then used to make predictions on some images downloaded from Google.

 Details on Wide Residual Network can be found [here](https://arxiv.org/abs/1605.07146) and [here](https://github.com/szagoruyko/wide-residual-networks)